 How do you standardize the psychoactive effects of cannabis for commercial products?
-Cannabis Industry Journal recently published another article by Steven Burton, creator of the Icicle food & cannabis ERP system, on just this topic.
+Cannabis Industry Journal recently published another article by Steven Burton, creator of the Icicle food & cannabis ERP system, on cannabis standardization.

 The truth is, many people in the world today take for granted how standardized food is.
 Whether we’re buying 2% milk or 42% proof whisky, we have come to expect that we know what we are getting when we buy a food or beverage product and – especially important with alcohol – that we have a way to anticipate how that product will affect our bodies.
 Alcohol is a useful analogy for the budding cannabis industry: percentages of THC (the main psychoactive component in cannabis) on packaging can help us control our levels of impairment or intoxication just as percentage of alcohol can on bottles or cans.

-The challenge is in the implementation of these kinds of standards in the legal industry, which is especially necessary as edibles enter into the Canadian market.
+The challenge is in the implementation of cannabis standardization in the legal industry, which is especially necessary as edibles enter into the Canadian market.
 Any consumer wants reasonable expectations about their consumption of edibles; you want one gummy or cookie to affect you in much the same way as another gummy or cookie in that package, or one that you consumed last month.
 This is especially true for medical or first time users.

-But, as Burton explains, there are several reasons why it’s very difficult to standardize THC across edibles products.
+But, as Burton explains, there are several reasons why cannabis standardization is very difficult for THC in edible products.
 One approach to this problem is to apply a similar solution from the food and beverage industry that has dealt with many of the same problems over the years.

 Many people don’t know that unlike homemade special brownies, commercial cannabis edibles are not made using the cannabis bud directly.
 Instead, manufacturers use cannabis extracts and oils that were produced in an earlier process step.
 This should make it easy for cannabis manufacturers to do the same thing that the food industry does: dilute or blend the product to achieve the desired concentration.